-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of GrowOp Technology Ltd. as of December 31, 2010, and the results of its operations and its cash flows for the period from March 16, 2010 (inception) through December 31, 2010 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of GrowOp Technology Ltd. as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the year ended December 31, 2011 and for the period from March 16, 2010 (inception) through December 31, 2010 in conformity with accounting principles generally accepted in the United States of America.